weiro2020/opencode-antigravity-stats/README.md

 The plugin automatically detects all accounts listed in `antigravity-accounts.json`.
 It will display a summary section for each account in the title bar (separated by `|`).

 ### Manual Calibration (Optional)
-By default, the plugin assumes a safe limit of **600 requests per 5 hours**.
-If your account has a higher limit, you can edit `~/.config/opencode/antigravity-stats.json` manually (the plugin preserves your changes):
+By default, the plugin assumes a limit of **600 requests per 5 hours**.

+> **Note**: This value is an approximation observed for **Google AI Pro** accounts.
+For other account types, the exact limits have not yet been determined.

+You can modify these limits (or any other value) directly from OpenCode using any LLM agent or by editing the JSON file manually.
+The plugin watches the file and reflects changes **immediately** without requiring a restart.

+**Example Prompt to OpenCode:**
+> "Please set the request limit for the Gemini group to 1000 for all accounts."

+Or manually editing `~/.config/opencode/antigravity-stats.json`:

 ```json
 "calibrations": {